vaadin/beverage-starter-flow/README.md

 ## Documentation

 Brief introduction to the application parts can be found from the `documentation` folder.
-For Vaadin 10 documentation for Java users, see [Vaadin.com/docs](https://vaadin.com/docs/v10/flow/Overview.html).
+For Vaadin documentation for Java users, see [Vaadin.com/docs](https://vaadin.com/docs/v10/flow/Overview.html).

 ### Branching information
-* `master` the latest version of the starter, using latest platform snapshot
+* `master` the latest version of the starter, using the latest platform snapshot
 * `V10` the version for Vaadin 10
 * `V11` the version for Vaadin 11